kramphub/kiya/README.md

 ### Prompt for command by line number

 The `list` (which is the default command if no command is given) command will show a table of matches based on the given command line argument.
-If your profile has `promptForCommandLine` set to true then each line has a number and the tool will prompt for the number to execute the line.
+If your profile has `promptForSecretLine` set to true then each line has a number and the tool will prompt for the number to execute the line.

 ### Limitations